gvwilson/sensibleadventures/shapers/shapers.md

 but probably not in the way they expected.
 This is called a **[fluke roll](#g:fluke)**.

-> **Example:**
-> Zitter had never even *seen* a laser pistol before today,
+> Zitter had never even *seen* a laser pistol sixty seconds ago,
 > but as the deranged one-eyed crocodile pirate charges toward her,
 > she picks up the one she just found and frantically starts pushing buttons.
-> The Director decides that finding the right combination of buttons has a difficulty of -10.
+> The Director decides that finding the right combination of buttons has a rating of -10.
-> Zitter rolls a triple 6:
+> Zitter rolls three 6's:
 > somehow,
 > her fumbling fingers found the right buttons
 > and she put a neat hole through the surprised crocodile.